mcibique/vue-testing-examples/README.md

 container.bind('authService').to(AuthService);
 ```
 2. We have lots of [magic strings](http://deviq.com/magic-strings/) everywhere (e.g. what we would do if `authService` changes the name?
-How we prevent naming collisions).
+How we prevent naming collisions?).
 Well, ES6 introduced [symbols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) that we can use.
-Don't forget to export the Symbol:
+Don't forget to export the symbol so it can be used later:
 ```js
 import container from './di';